atishay/eclectic-hugo-theme/README.md

 ![Eclectic Theme](theme.jpg?raw=true "Eclectic Theme")

+    NOTE: REQUIRES ATTRIBUTION IN FOOTER TO STAY INTACT FOR USAGE.

 ## Layout Types

 * `Default` No neeed to enter the type parameter.
 Default is a blog post.